tommaso-green/yeagerists-clef-touche-2021/README.md

 - (Optional) Run `virtualenv venv` (or `python3 -m venv venv`) to create a virtual environment for the requirements
     - Run `. venv/bin/activate` to activate the virtual env
     - Once you are done, run `deactivate` to close the virtual env
-    - Note: the program was tested with python 3.7, use `virtualenv venv -p=/usr/bin/python3.7` to specify the python version
+    - Note: the program has been tested with python 3.7, use `virtualenv venv -p=/usr/bin/python3.7` to specify the python version
     - Note2: if you don't have venv installed, run `python3 -m pip install --user virtualenv`
 - Run `make build`
   - This command will build the Lucene-based jar, install python requirements, and build trec-eval.